top of page

 Untangling the Terminology: CTPs, HCT/Ps, CAMPs & More

-If you’re a medical professional working in a wound center, you’ve likely noticed that the terminology surrounding advanced grafting products can be… a bit inconsistent.
-One day it’s a “skin substitute,” the next it’s a “CTP,” and then you’re seeing terms like “CAMPs” or “HCT/Ps” pop up in clinical or regulatory documents.
+If you work in a wound center, you’ve likely noticed that the terminology surrounding advanced grafting products can sometimes feel confusing.
+One day it’s a “skin substitute,” the next it’s a “CTP,” and then terms like “CAMPs” or “HCT/Ps” show up in clinical and regulatory documents.

 Cellular and/or Tissue-Based Products (CTPs)